NLOM-NTNU-PI/labbook/cell-lab.md

 Training for cell-lab.
 Learned to split cells.

-MC3T3 cells were thawed yesterday (which ones) and seeded in 25 cm2 (T25) flasks.
+MC3T3 cells were thawed yesterday (cells frozen 28.10.21 - P27) and seeded in 25 cm2 (T25) flasks.

 Splitting procedure
 * Remove medium.
 Wash with PBS